zextras/tech-doc/source/carbonio/management.rst

 :ref:`carbonio-shell` introduces the |sh|.

 :ref:`carb-customisations` guides you in the customisation of
-|product| appearance.
+|product|.

 .. toctree::
    :hidden: